WilliamAnimate/exfetch/README.md

 # exFetch

-A fork of [xFetch](https://codeberg.org/XDR/xFetch) designed to look as good as possible.
+A fork of [xFetch](https://codeberg.org/XDR/xFetch) designed to be faster, more maintainable and cross-platform.

 ## y